nailgilaziev/messagepack/README.md

 After that call don't continue to use Packer instance (don't call .packXXX() methods and .takeBytes()) Instead, create new Packer instance method.

+## Motivation for creating this package

+No other packages available that give streaming API for processing data

 # Roadmap